Study, Learn,

 What Opportunities Exist for People to Work in Animal Health?

-The opportunities for working in this field are immense, and new opportunities are emerging all the time.
+The opportunities for working in this field are immense.
+New possibilities are emerging all the time.

 This course is an excellent starting point; and may lead in any one of a whole variety of different career directions.